Noise-stability and central limit theorems for effective resistance of random electric networks: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Itai Benjamini and Michel Benaim with whom I began this research.
-Thanks also to Pierre Mathieu, Alano Ancona, Daniel Boivin and Thierry Delmotte for very useful discussions.
-Last but not least, the main part of Proposition \ref{prop:Mickael} is due to Micka\"el de la Salle, I owe a lot to him.
-This work was partially supported by the ANR project GeMeCoD ANR 2011 BS01 007 01.
+I would like to warmly thank Itai Benjamini and Michel Benaim with whom I began this research.
+Thanks also to Pierre Mathieu, Alano Ancona, Daniel Boivin and Thierry Delmotte for very useful discussions and to an anonymous referee for a very careful reading which helped to improve this article.
+Last but not least, the main part of Proposition~\ref{prop:Mikael} is due to Mika\"el de la Salle; I owe a lot to him.